-In 2016, DPHI held two semi-annual coalition membership meetings in accordance with SHIP objectives.
+In 2017, DPHI held two semi-annual coalition membership meetings in accordance with SHIP objectives.
 Summaries of each event are outlined below.

-SHIP Semi-Annual Coalition Membership Meeting - April 19, 2016

-Location: Maple Dale County Club, Dover, Delaware
+SHIP Semi-Annual Coalition Membership Meeting - April 26, 2017 Location: Maple Dale County Club, Dover, Delaware

-All of the strategy leaders, the majority of their work groups, and new potential coalition members attended.
-This event reinforced the progress of the first SHIP, reiterated the assessment and revision process, allowed strategy leaders to present on milestones, and convened a brainstorming activity of the trends, events, and factors, or "forces", external to us that influence health.
+All of the strategy leaders, the majority of their work groups, and new potential coalition members were in attendance.
+This event reinforced the progress of the first SHIP, reiterated the assessment and revision process, allowed strategy leaders to present on milestones, and offered an information session for attendees interested in learning more about the SHIP revision committee.